-6. A Norwegian study revealed that one glass of red wine a day significantly increases levels of the appetite-regulating hormone leptin levels.
+5. A Norwegian study revealed that one glass of red wine a day significantly increases appetite-regulating hormone leptin levels.
 And no, they were not even looking at buy trends like wine dieting bit cold, hard facts.

-7. At Purdue University, it was discovered that red wine contains piceatannol, which actually blocks the growth of fat cells.
-It also helps fight cancer, heart diseases and neurodegenerative diseases.
+6. At Purdue University, it was discovered that healthy red wine contains piceatannol, which blocks fat cell growth.
+It also helps fight cancer, heart diseases, and neurodegenerative conditions.

 9. Wondering if virgin grape juice has the same benefits?
 A German study proved that wine drinkers lose more weight than grape juice drinkers.